ku-plrg-classroom/docs/README.md

 ## Directory Structure

-You can find the following directories and files in the project directory:
+You can find the following directories and files in the assignment directory:

 ```
 src